-Pathfinder has worked closely key stakeholders such the national Ministry of Health, multilateral agencies such as UNFPA, and bilateral donors agencies as well as international and local NGOs to increase understanding of Myanmar's need for family planning programs and assistance.
+Pathfinder has worked closely key stakeholders such the national Ministry of Health, multilateral agencies such as UNFPA, and bilateral donor agencies as well as international and local NGOs to increase understanding of Myanmar's need for family planning programs and assistance.

-Most recently, Pathfinder presented results of an assessment to stakeholders at the Women Deliver conference in May 2013, which examined gaps in donor and national budget support for family planning and reproductive health, and Myanmar's successes to date to meet maternal and child health goals.
+In May 2013, Pathfinder presented results of an assessment to stakeholders at the Women Deliver conference, which examined gaps in donor and national budget support for family planning and reproductive health, and Myanmar's successes to date to meet maternal and child health goals.